thalissonfelipe/banking/README.md

     make dev-docker
     ```

 3. (Optional) Run the following command if you want to start the application locally.
-This options requires Go.
+This option requires Go.
+Also, since your application will run locally and the postgres database inside docker, you need to set the database variables directly in the docker-compose.yml file, or export the variables using the keyword export, or fill the .env file as stated on step one (recommended).
     ```shell
     make dev-local
     ```
 The server will be listening on `0.0.0.0:5000`.